Liantang station (Shenzhen Metro)

 Liantang station (莲塘站 (Liántáng Zhàn, lin4tong4 zaam6)) is a metro station on Line 2 and Line 8 of the Shenzhen Metro.
 It opened on 28 October 2020.

-Line 2 merges into Line 8 at this station, with trains on Line 2 continuing service to Yantian Road station and trains on Line 8 continuing service to Chiwan station.
+Line 2 merges into Line 8 at this station, with trains on Line 2 continuing service to Xiaomeisha station and trains on Line 8 continuing service to Chiwan station.
 There is no need for passengers to get off and transfer at this station.